xdrpp/stc/cmd/stc/stc.1.md

 transaction may not actually be valid.

-stc uses a potentially imperfect heuristic to decide whether a file contains a base64-encoded binary transaction or a textual one.
+stc uses a potentially imperfect heuristic to decide whether a file contains a base64-encoded binary transaction a txrep transaction, or JSON input.

 stc can only encrypt secret keys with symmetric encryption.
 However, the `-sign` option will read a key from standard input, so you can